tsaosun/weather-checker-impact/docs/bonus-delete.md

 ### Congrats!
 You now know most of React!

 React is a small library as opposed to a large framework like Angular.
-It does one thing and one thing well--controlling your views.
+It does one thing and one thing well, controlling your views.
 For any extra features, we need to install extra libaries.
 Some very popular ones I recommend you look into:

-react-router-dom
+- react-router-dom
-redux
+- redux
-react-redux
+- react-redux
-axios
+- axios
-...and so many more!
+- ...and so many more!